-$$\sum{i \in L} R_i \le C \iff \{R_1, \dots, R_N\} \text{ is feasible} \qquad (1)$$
+$$\sum{i \in L} R_i \le C \iff \{R_1, \dots, R_N\} \text{ is feasible} \tag{1}$$

-Determining the feasible allocations in a wireless link is much more difficult because, in contrast to wired links, the total amount of resources allowed is not constant but depends on a number of factors including, e.g. the wireless technology used in the link (contention-based technologies waste some resources in collisions which centralized technologies do not) or the modulation and coding scheme used by each of the nodes of the link4.
+Determining the feasible allocations in a wireless link is much more difficult because, in contrast to wired links, the total amount of resources allowed is not constant but depends on a number of factors including, for example, the wireless technology used in the link (contention-based technologies waste some resources in collisions, which centralized technologies do not) or the modulation and coding scheme used by each of the nodes of the link.§ is guaranteed to be feasible, where $c_i$ is defined as the cost of flow i and C as the wireless link capacity.
+Hereafter,

 In order to provide a way of expressing the capacity region of the wireless link as accurately as possible while avoiding the complexity involved in considering all the above aspects, our key proposal is to linearize the capacity region of a wireless link.
-In particular, with our proposal any allocation that satisfies is guaranteed to be feasible, where c_i is defined as the cost of flow i and C as the wireless link capacity.
-Hereafter, we refer to the capacity region resulting from this linearization as the linearized capacity region.
-Note that this way the problem of allocating resources in a network with wireless links becomes as easy as with wired links, as we can determine it with a simple linear function.
-This concept is shown in Figure 1.
+In particular, with our proposal, any allocation that satisfies